-Partners in Development Foundation (PIDF) recently received a $100,000 grant from Kaiser Permanente, the state’s largest integrated, nonprofit health care organization.
+Partners in Development Foundation (PIDF) recently received a $100,000 grant from the Kaiser Permanente National Community Benefit Fund at The East Bay Community Foundation.
 The funding, which will be distributed over two years, will go towards developing an individualized transition Plan of Care for youth in the juvenile justice system and their families.
 This program helps youth preparing to leave Ke Kama Pono, PIDF’s program for adjudicated youth, have a smooth transition, and gain the skills needed for long-term success and independent living.

 PIDF is one of 13 organizations across the United States selected by Kaiser Permanente to receive grant support for its work focusing on ending the generational cycles of trauma caused by structural racism and injustice experienced by communities of color.
 This trauma often manifests in situations and actions that hurt children by causing adverse childhood experiences, known as ACEs, which have negative lifelong consequences for health and well-being.